AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 ## Requirements to be an SME {#requirementstobeansme}

 SME status can only be gained by earning SME points through activities in Social Learning.
-The administrator can award points to a SME based on their expertise in the skill level. &nbsp;
+The administrator can award points to a SME based on their expertise in the skill level.

 ## Adding SMEs to a skill {#addingsmestoaskill}

 To add SMEs to a skill, follow the given steps:

-1. Click&nbsp;**Add SMEs or Modify SMEs**.
+1. Click **Add SMEs or Modify SMEs**.

    ![](assets/add-smes-06.png)